Does Kratom Interact With Ivermectin?

 There is further trouble as CYP3A4 inhibitors also inhibit P-glycoprotein transport, which increases the risk of enhanced absorption past the blood-brain barrier .

 Is it Safe to Take Kratom With Ivermectin?

-While serious side effects aren’t expected, it’s unclear whether this combination is truly safe or not.
-We recommend avoiding this combination whenever possible or speaking to your prescribing doctor before mixing.
+While serious side effects aren’t expected, it’s unclear whether this combination is safe.
+We recommend avoiding this combination or speaking to your prescribing doctor before mixing.

 Ivermectin is usually only taken in single doses, limiting the risk factor considerably because there won’t be a continual build-up of the drug inside the user’s system.
-Drugs taken daily have a higher chance of interacting with kratom (a metabolic inhibitor).
+Drugs that are taken daily have a higher chance of interacting with kratom.

 However, CYP3A4 inhibitors such as kratom could increase the passage of ivermectin across the blood-brain barrier.
 One of the main safety points for this drug is that it doesn’t usually cross into the brain, so anything that alters this effect can be dangerous.

 If you want to stay safe, the best thing you can do is abstain from taking kratom for a full day after taking ivermectin.